-Access identity to documents is sharply divided between high and low SI localities.
-The highest SI localities all reported that most residents have identity documents, whereas the lowest SI localities primarily reported that most residents have identity documents and they would be challenging to obtain.
+Access identity to documents is sharply divided between high and low SI The highest localities all reported that most residents have identity documents, whereas the lowest SI localities primarily reported that most residents have identity documents and they would be challenging to obtain.

-Robbery of cattle and the presence of community support systems are two other indicators that are quite distinct in high and low SI localities.
-Whereas all high SI localities reported no cattle theft and the belief that neighbours were highly likely to come together to solve problems, low SI often localities reported recent instances of cattle theft as well as the belief that neighbours were unlikely to work together to solve problems.
+Robbery of cattle and the community presence of support systems are two other indicators that are quite distinct in high and low SI localities.
+Whereas all high SI localities reported no cattle theft and the belief that neighbours were highly likely to come together to solve problems, low localities often reported recent instances of cattle theft as well as the belief that neighbours unlikely to work together to solve problems.